 Other plants that kitties can enjoy safely include members of the mint family, cat thyme, zinnias, marigolds, violas, and alyssum.
-For a list of houseplants that are safe for your cat to chew on, click here.

 The plants cats like to munch are often high in vitamins and minerals.
 Parsley provides vitamins A, B, C, as well as beta carotene, potassium and other minerals.
 Carrot tops contain Vitamin A and beta carotene.
 Spinach is high in calcium and Vitamins C and A.

 Growing your own tasty tidbits for your kitty from seed is great for those of you who want to make sure that you cat is only going to get fresh, organic, non-GMO plants.
 It is best to start with organic seeds in the first place.

 Note: Laurie Kay Olson is a rabid. . . um. . . avid gardener and cat mom.